festim-dev/FESTIM/docs/source/userguide/mesh.rst

 The correspondance dictionary can be used to assign the correct markers to the mesh.
 Here, the left volume is tagged with ID 6, the right boundary is tagged with ID 9.

-18. Inspect the produced XDMF files with Paraview.
+18. Inspect the produced XDMF files with Paraview using the XDMF3 S reader.
 The file mesh_domains.xdmf should look like:

 .. thumbnail:: ../images/salome_guide_13.png
     :width: 400